-LPNs/LVNs support RNs and doctors in delivering healthcare services to patients by monitoring patients' health conditions, administering basic care and comfort services, and reporting to RNs and doctors on patients' status and care.
-Licensed practical nursing and licensed vocational nursing can be gateway occupations to registered nursing.
+LPNs/LVNs support RNs and doctors in delivering healthcare services to patients by monitoring patients' health conditions, administering basic care and comfort services, and reporting to RNs and doctors on patients' status and care.20 Licensed practical nursing and licensed vocational nursing can be gateway occupations to registered nursing.
 In terms of education, these occupations require only a one-year certificate or diploma, and many nursing schools offer accelerated LPN/LVN-to-RN programs for individuals in these occupations.

-Between 1995 and 2015, the number of LPN/LVN credentials awarded by educational institutions grew from 29,000 a year to nearly 50,000 a year (Figure 5).
+Between 1995 and 2015, the number of LPN/LVN credentials awarded by educational institutions grew from 29,000 a year to nearly 50,000 a year (Figures 5 and 6).

-Figure 5.
-The number of sub-baccalaureate LPN/LVN credentials awarded increased from 29,000 in 1995 to nearly 50,000 in 2015.
+Figure 5 LPN/LVN credentials awarded, 1995-2015